He Got Sober

 She even talks about having thoughts of taking her own life because of the way addiction was making her feel.

-Make no mistake about it – Sara is not afraid to speak the truth and I am so stinking proud of her.
+Make no mistake about it: she is not afraid to speak the truth and I am so stinking proud of her.

 Listen to this courageous woman – her refreshing honesty will inspire you.